Things to do in Grand Lake

 Ice Fishing – The Grand Lake area draws ice fishing fanatics far and wide to drop a line through the frozen surfaces of its three lakes: Grand Lake, Shadow Mountain Reservoir and Lake Granby.
 On winter weekends the town of Grand Lake is flooded with ambitious anglers hoping to reel in a trophy trout or kokanee salmon for cash prizes.
 Trying your hand at this unique lake town tradition is a must-do for visitors.
 Contact one of the area’s expert guides for lessons, gear and ice safety information.

 Ice Skating – Discovering the joy of winter can be as simple as lacing up a pair of skates and hitting the ice for some old-fashioned family fun.
-The town of Grand Lake provides a free skating rink outdoors at the Grand Lake Center from December through February (weather dependent) with complimentary skate rentals available during regular business hours.
+The town of Grand Lake provides a free skating rink outdoors at their new location at the Town Park on Grand Avenue from December through February (weather dependent).
+Bring your own skates or borrow complimentary skate rentals at Mush Love (905 Grand Avenue, noon-5 pm.
+970-798-8064).
 An indoor ice skating rink can be found at the YMCA Snow Mountain Ranch (fee required).

 Downhill Skiing – Grand Lake is surrounded by stunning snow-covered peaks that beckon to experienced backcountry skiers.
 For those that prefer lift-accessed terrain, a beautiful 45-minute drive will bring you to Winter Park Resort, a world-class ski destination.
 Beginners and families with children will also enjoy the more affordable alpine offerings of Granby Ranch, located just 20 minutes from Grand Lake.